ror-community/ror-site/content/facts/_index.md

 ## Requesting changes to ROR records

 Use the [ROR curation request form](/curation) to request an update to an existing record in ROR or request that a new record be added.
-We are formalizing data management policies and procedures in the next stage of the project.
+Read more about curation policies and processes [here](https://github.com/ror-community/ror-updates).

 ## Operations and governance